 - Newfoundland and Labrador Department of Natural Resources

 - Northwest Territories Office of the Regulator of Oil and Gas Operations (OROGO)

 - Nova Scotia Department of Energy

-- Petroleum Branch of Manitoba Innovation, Energy and Mines
+- Petroleum Branch of Manitoba Agriculture and Resource Development

 - Prince Edward Island Department of Finance, Energy and Municipal Affairs